DevExpress-Examples/devextreme-datagrid-show-command-buttons-only-when-row-is-hovered-or-selected/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# DevExtreme DataGrid - How to show command buttons only when a row is hovered/selected
+# DataGrid for DevExtreme - How to show command buttons only when a row is hovered/selected
 This example demonstrates how to show command buttons only when a row is hovered/selected.<br/>

 <!-- run online -->